FAQs – Kopeopeo Canal Remediation Project

 The only time that this is likely to occur is for sampling or bioremediation.
 If this activity occurs it will be for a short duration and measures will be in place to minimise dust generation and monitor air quality.
 As long as the mitigation measures are in place the consent holder expects that the very low air quality compliance limits can be met.

 What will happen to the eels during the process?
 Will their carcases be able to be eaten by birds/vermin?

-The eels will all be fished out of the canal prior to the dredging, euthanized, frozen, minced, and then fed into the geotubes thereby eliminating birds and other vermin feeding on the contaminated eel tissue.
+The eels have been fished out of the canal.
+They were euthanized and frozen and fed into the geotubes thereby eliminating birds and other vermin feeding on the contaminated eel tissue.

 How will we deal with contaminated debris?